 Construction in the vicinity of waterways and farm dams where there is a moderate risk of encountering PASS and any unexpected PASS finds and will be managed in accordance with the Acid Sulfate Soil Manual (1998).
-The manual includes procedures for the investigation, handling, treatment and management of such soils.
+The manual includes procedures for the investigation, handling, treatment, and management of such soils.
 Management strategies will include:

 - Avoid land where PASS occurs;

 - Avoid disturbing PASS if present on land;

 - Undertake shallow soil disturbance so as not to disturb PASS at depth;

 - Cover PASS with clean fill material;

 - Set aside or do not disturb PASS material.

+- If required, segregate PASS material to avoid cross-contamination with other clean material.